 Orthopaedic Physical Therapy Residency Program

-The VA Eastern Colorado Healthcare System Orthopaedic Physical Therapy Residency Program is designed to offer licensed physical therapists an opportunity to advance their knowledge and skills in the area of orthopaedic specialty practice.
+The Cheyenne VA Healthcare System Orthopaedic Physical Therapy Residency Program is designed to offer licensed physical therapists an opportunity to advance their knowledge and skills in orthopaedic specialty practice.

 This clinical training will help prepare the resident for Orthopaedic Clinical Specialist (OCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program, which is accredited by the American Physical Therapy Association.

-Residents are employed full-time by the VA Eastern Colorado Healthcare System for the year-long program and thus must be U.S. citizens.
+Residents are employed full-time by the Cheyenne VA Healthcare System for the year-long program and thus must be U.S. citizens.
+The primary location of the Resident will be at the Northern Colorado VA Outpatient clinic in Loveland, CO.
 Clinical training consists of managing a caseload of patients with orthopaedic involvement, mentoring sessions with highly experienced clinical staff (minimum 5 hours/week), as well as a didactic curriculum component (minimum 4 hours/week).
-Clinical training opportunities exist within Outpatient, Inpatient rehabilitation, Amputee, Spinal Cord, Traumatic brain injury, Multiple Sclerosis, Chronic pain and acute care clinics.
-Residents will also have opportunities to participate in interdisciplinary patient rounds, journal clubs, staff in-service presentations, research projects, mentoring doctoral students, assisting in orthopaedic labs at the University of Colorado, and observing surgeries.
+Clinical training opportunities exist within outpatient clinics, Veterans Express same-day care, amputee clinic, and powered mobility and seating clinic .
+Residents will also have opportunities to participate in interdisciplinary patient rounds, journal clubs, staff in-service presentations, research projects, mentoring of doctoral students, pediatric patient observation with Children’s Hospital Colorado, and surgical observation.

 Mission and goals